 8.3.1.1.3.5 SLP key request procedure not accepted by the SLPKMF

-If the PROSE_SLPK_REQUEST message with <SLPK-request> element cannot be accepted by the SLPKMF, the SLPKMF shall send a PROSE_SLPK_RESPONSE message containing a <SLPK-reject> element.
+If the PROSE_SLPK_REQUEST message with <SLPK-request> element cannot be accepted by the SLPKMF, the SLPKMF shall send a PROSE_SLPK_RESPONSE message containing an <SLPK-reject> element.
 In the <SLPK-reject> element, the SLPKMF shall include the transaction ID set to the value of the transaction ID received in the PROSE_SLPK_REQUEST message and shall include an appropriate PC8* control protocol cause value.

 NOTE: The SLPKMF decides to reject the PROSE_SLPK_REQUEST message when e.g. the SLPK is not found in the network.